silvanazdravevska/CapstoneProject-Microsoft-Azure-Nanodegree/starter_file/README.md

 -time: follow-up period (days)

+Both models will train the data and that is used to compare the performance of both the models, and deploy the model with the best accuracy and then test the model endpoint.
+Both models were trained in the Microsoft Azure Python SDK.

 ### Access

-The Heart Failure Dataset is downloaded from Kaggle as a csv file, and after it is registered as a Dataset in the Azure Workspace in a Tabular form, uploaded from local system.
-It can be then accessed as Dataset.get_by_name(ws, dataset_name).
+The Heart Failure Dataset is downloaded from Kaggle as a csv file on local computer, and after it is registered via ML Studio as a Dataset in the Azure Workspace in a Tabular form, uploaded as local file.
+It is then accessed with `Dataset.get_by_name(ws, dataset_name)` in the Python SDK.

 ## Automated ML

+The main goal of classification models is to predict which categories new data will fall into based on learnings from its training data.
+The `primary metric` parameter determines the metric to be used during model training for optimization; if not specified, accuracy is used for classification tasks for Image classification, Sentiment analysis, Churn prediction. `enable_early_stopping` will flag to enable early termination if the score is not improving in the short term.

 The `automl` settings and configuration used for this experiment are as follows:
 ```